Burke, Wills, King and Yandruwandha National Heritage Place

 The Burke, Wills, King and Yandruwandha National Heritage Place is a heritage-listed historic precinct on the Birdsville Track, Innamincka, South Australia, Australia.
 It was added to the Australian National Heritage List on 22 January 2016.

 History

-The Birdsville and Strzelecki Tracks "... have an earlier history and are part of Aboriginal trails, trade and custom.
+The Birdsville and Strzelecki Tracks have an earlier history and are part of Aboriginal trails, trade and custom.
 Neither has ever been a single fixed route for long.
-Over time, the footprint and hoofprint trails of both tracks have shifted, wavered and at times disappeared, to revive again later".
+Over time, the footprint and hoofprint trails of both tracks have shifted, fluctuated and occasionally disappeared, only to reemerge later.

-It is generally accepted that Australia's desert regions have been occupied since approximately 40,000-30,000 BP.
-In the preliminary assessment area archaeologists have found some sites that are between 12,000 and 15,000 years old.
+It is generally accepted that Australia's desert regions have been occupied since approximately 30,000 to 40,000 BP.
+In the preliminary assessment area, archaeologists have found some sites that are between 12,000 and 15,000 years old.
 Prior to the establishment of 19th century European and Afghan settlements in the region, evidence exists which points to Aboriginal people from fourteen or more language groups moving through and living in the rugged arid lands of central Australia.